GERMANY’S TAX LAWS IN A NUTSHELL (updated 14 march 2023)

-In Germany, the calendar year equals the fiscal year.
+In Germany, the calendar year = the tax year.

 If you live in Germany, irrespective of your nationality, you will be subject to resident income taxation on the basis of your world-wide income, unless tax-treaty protection applies.

 In 2023, a taxable income of EUR 10,908 is an income tax exempt (twice that amount for a married couple), in 2024 it is to be raised to EUR 11,604 (FY 2021: 9,744 FY 2022: 9,984).
 Further, income portions exceeding that amount up to EUR 62,810 (single payer – twice that amount for a married couples filing joint returns) are taxed progressively, with rates increasing from 14% to 42%.
 In FY 2023, income portions exceeding EUR 62,810 (single payer) up to EUR 277,826 (single payer) are taxed at the regular 42% top rate (but for capital income see 4. below).